 If a vehicle is found to be in violations of SMU vehicle regulations, it is subject to citation.
 Citations for SMU Students and Employees will be emailed to the SMU email address.
 Courtesy notifications reminding students and employees will also be emailed.
-Citations for vehicles not registered or affiliated will be physically placed on vehicles and the registered owner notified by US mail.
+Citations for vehicles not registered or affiliated will be physically placed on vehicles and the registered owner notified by email if known or US mail.